XDracam/simple_mapreduce/readme.md

 ## Compatibility

-This code compiles with VS2017, GCC and CLANG with C++17 features enabled.
+This code compiles only with VSC2017 with experimental C++ features enabled.
+Clang can't handle constexpr lambdas yet, while GCC can't even use unicode.